floriankraemer/floriankraemer.github.io/_posts/2026-03-15-Why-Pull-Requests-are-not-great.markdown

 It is hard to find a lot data on this, but my assumption is, that pair programming is more time and therefore cost efficient for the company than code reviews.
 A code review blocks the delivery of the task until it has been reviewed and in the worst case made multiple rounds of reviews until it is accepted.

-The downside of pair programming is that you'll need to pair a more experienced person with a less experienced person, if the less experienced person is the driver, to ensure a good outcome.
+The downside of pair programming is that **you'll need to pair a more experienced person with a less experienced person**, if the less experienced person is the driver, to ensure a good outcome.
 So having two juniors reviewing each other will not yield the desired results.
 On the other hand, less experienced people will get basically training when collaborating with more senior developers.

 There is the paper ["The Case for Collaborative Programming"](https://www.researchgate.net/publication/27295641_The_Case_for_Collaborative_Programming) by John T. Nosek, that confirms what I have written in the paragraphs before.
 Read it if you're interested in a deeper analysis.
 The paper shows that there is in increase in productivity but also raises questions: